conda/conda-build/docs/source/concepts/recipe.rst

 Conda build recipes
 ===================

-To enable building conda packages, :doc:`install and update conda and conda build <install-conda-build>`.
+To enable building conda packages, :ref:`install and update conda and conda build <install-conda-build>`.

 Building a conda package requires a recipe.
 A conda build recipe